CFD Leverage Example and Margin Example and Examples

 = 50:1

-If you buy cfds trading lots equal to 20,000 dollars you'll have used
+If you buy cfds trading lots equal to 20,000 dollars you will have used

 = 20,000/1000